glittle/badi-google-action/README.md

-# Glen's Baha'i Info

-## Setup Instructions

-The backend for various bots!
+# The Wondrous Calendar

-Check out the Action on Google: "Glen's Baha'i Info"
+Check out this Action on Google by asking for "the Wondrous Calendar"